Joaquim Tenreiro (1906 – 1992)

 Joaquim Tenreiro is one of the greatest designers of the 20th century.
 He introduced and developed the identity of Brazilian design on the international scene.
 Through his work, he has enriched Brazilian craftsmanship with innovative manufacturing methods and simpler lines.
 In the 1950s, Tenreiro created a range of iconic furniture made from Brazilian woods.

 Afficher la biographie complète

-As a designer, he became renowned not only for the modernity of his designs, their refinement and sobriety, but also for the quality of their execution.
-His training as a furniture maker and his knowledge of woodworking enabled him to use cutting edge techniques such as wood bending, in reference to Thonet.
-This was crucial for his ability to create pieces characterised by light, fluid lines, which reflected the new lifestyles made possible by the modern building being created by architects such as Oscar Niemeyer.
-Fuelled by his success, Tenreiro opened a shop in São Paulo in 1953 and a second shop in Rio in 1962.
+His training as a cabinetmaker and his knowledge of woodworking allowed him to use advanced techniques, such as wood bending, in reference to Michael Thonet.
+This enabled him to produce pieces with fluid and delicate lines, in tune with the new lifestyles developed by Oscar Niemeyer and others.
+Strengthened by its success, Tenreiro opened a new shop in São Paulo in 1953 and then inaugurated its second shop in Rio in 1962.

 In 1956, he embarked on the Brasilia adventure.
 At the time the city was not yet the capital of Brazil, all the state buildings were still to be built and furnished.
 The architect Oscar Niemeyer was in charge of the project.
 He commissioned Joaquim Tenreiro again to design the banqueting hall in the Itamaraty Palace, the Ministry of Foreign Affairs.

 In 1966, he also furnished the headquarters of the Bloch publishing house in Rio de Janeiro, alongside Niemeyer.
 In 1968, the designer closed his workshops and boutiques to devote himself to sculpture and painting.